Cultural Facilities Fund

 III.
 Supplementary Materials:

-- Planning Budget (Please list both the “Sources” and “Uses” in the planning budget and indicate if the Source funds are: “committed”, “pending” or “projected”.
-Also please indicate if the Uses are based on actual third party bids or if the costs are in-house estimates).
+- Planning Budget.
+(Please list both the “Sources” and “Uses” in the planning budget and indicate if the Source funds are: “committed”, “pending” or “projected”.
+Also please indicate if the Uses are based on actual third-party bids or if the costs are in-house estimates).
+See a sample planning budget (XLS).

 - Scope-of-Services for planning consultants.